kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

   - True controller B creates `PodGroup` object and pods with `workloadRef.podGroupName`
   - Scheduler handles both types (scenario 1 and 2)
   - Both workloads schedule successfully

+### PodGroup Status Lifecycle

+The `PodGroup.Status` is managed by kube-scheduler and true workload[^1] controllers.
+For alpha we will introduce `Conditions` and `ScheduledPods` fields, more fields will be added for beta and GA.

+The controller is responsible for initializing the `PodGroupScheduled` condition when a new PodGroup is created.
+The scheduler then takes over responsibility for updating both the `ScheduledPods` counter and the `PodGroupScheduled` condition as it processes the pods.

+- When a `PodGroup` is created, the controller initializes the `PodGroupScheduled` condition with status `Unknown` and `ScheduledPods` field by zero
+- At scheduler, each time a pod is successfully scheduled, the scheduler increments the `ScheduledPods` counter
+- For gang scheduling policy, when the `ScheduledPods` counter equals to `MinCount` in `PodGroupTemplate`, the scheduler updates the `PodGroupScheduled` condition to `True`
+- For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`
+- If pods are unschedulable(i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly

 ### Scheduler Changes